yaya-sy/EntropyBasedCLDMetrics/README.md

 # Run the trainings

-## Experiment 1A: Training on Librispeech-360
+## Experiment 1A: _n_-gram language model training on Librispeech train-clean-360

 The model is already trained during the data prepration and is saved on `checkpoints/librispeech_360.arpa`.
 So we will not retrain it again.

-## Experiment 2A: Training on Thomas
+## Experiment 2A: Entropy predictions training on Thomas

 Run the regression model training on Thomas: